 The state has an extensive website for the public to view all elements of state testing at Washington State Report Card.

 Results are reported for individual students, schools, districts, and the state by September of each year.

 Schools can access student scores for the online Smarter Balanced ELA and math assessments electronically just a few weeks after their students take the tests, and for science in mid-July.

 Every family of a student who takes a state test receives a score report.
-Final, paper reports are available by September.
+Final, paper reports are available in the fall of the next school year.
 Each school/district decides how families will receive this report (e.g., mail, parent/teacher conference, or electronically).
 Check with your school or district to find out how you will receive your student’s results.